 The equity market strategy is an embedded derivative, similar to a call option.
-The fair value of the embedded derivative is \$949,178 as at December 31, 2021 (\$1,001,691 as at December 31, 2020) and is computed as the present value of benefits attributable to the excess of the projected policy contract values over the projected minimum guaranteed contract values.
+The fair value of the embedded derivative is \$581,981 as at December 31, 2022 (\$949,178 as at December 31, 2021) and is computed as the present value of benefits attributable to the excess of the projected policy contract values over the projected minimum guaranteed contract values.
 The projections of policy contract values are based on assumptions for future policy growth, which include assumptions for expected index credits, future equity option costs, volatility, interest rates and policyholder behavior.
-The projections of minimum guaranteed contract values.
+The projections of minimum guaranteed contract values include the same assumptions for policyholder behavior as are used to project policy contract values.
 The accounting standards for fair value measurement require the discount rates used in the calculation of the embedded derivative liability to be based on risk-free interest rates adjusted for our non-performance as of the reporting date.